 Education is believed to be an essential element of rehabilitation in the lives of adolescents who experience mental health difficulties.
 Consequently, the young people attending Willow Grove Adolescent Unit have regular access to teaching staff during the academic year that facilitate learning both on an individual and group basis.

 If permitted to do so, staff at Willow Grove Adolescent Unit can liaise with your child’s school throughout his/her admission in order to ensure continuity.
-Young people are required to provide their own schoolbooks.

 When I have questions, who should I ask?